 Specialist tour operator Eternal Greece Ltd has researched and designed, and now offers, an inspiring and illuminating ten-day guided tour of the fortresses and castles of the southern and eastern Peloponnese.
 The tour will start on 18 May 2019 and will mainly look at Venetian fortifications but will also include Turkish, medieval and some celebrated sites of Classical antiquity, in the splendid Spring countryside of Greece.

 The typical audience of this programme would include avid admirers and connoisseurs of history and military architecture (Classical Greek, Byzantine, Frankish, Venetian and Ottoman), Classical Greek archaeology, and also of natural beauty, who would relish the experience of seeing the most evocative sites and monuments in combination with the splendid nature of Greece.

 The main points of interest include the following, in chronological sequence.
 Clicking on an underlined link will open a new tab rich in information on the respective point of interest.

-Back to Nauplio and free time to spend as you like.
-We may wish to hop on our coach to explore to the Venetian Fortress of Palamidi above the town or, for the energetic, there’s always the option of climbing the 861 steps!
+Drive to the picturesque sea-side town of Nafplio.
+We may wish to either hop on our coach to explore to the Venetian Fortress of Palamidi above the town or, for the energetic, there’s always the option of climbing the 999 steps!